casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 For frontend applications, the default value of `<FRONTEND_HOSTNAME>` is `localhost:3000`.

-For example, to the following demo, the redirect URL should be `http://localhost:3000/callback`.
+For example, in the following demo, the redirect URL should be `http://localhost:3000/callback`.

 You should also configure this in `casdoor` application.